 Stonehenge owns and operates midstream facilities to support its producer-partners in the optimum development of their resources.

-Stonehenge operates multiple gathering and compression systems in the Appalachian Basin including Stonehenge Appalachia, Stonehenge Laurel Gathering, and Pine Run Midstream.
+Stonehenge operates two gathering and compression systems in the Appalachian Basin: Stonehenge Laurel Gathering and Pine Run Midstream.

 Stonehenge and UGI Acquire Pine Run Midstream Natural Gas Gathering System